GNOME/pango/docs/pango_markup.md

   'condensed', 'semicondensed', 'normal', 'semiexpanded', 'expanded', 'extraexpanded', 'ultraexpanded'.

+font_width
+width
+: One of 'ultracondensed', 'extracondensed', 'condensed', 'semicondensed', 'normal', 'semiexpanded', 'expanded', 'extraexpanded', 'ultraexpanded', or a numeric value.
+  Support for this attribute was added in Pango 1.58.

 font_features
 : A comma-separated list of OpenType font feature settings, in the same syntax as accepted by CSS.
 E.g: `font_features='dlig=1, -kern, afrc on'`.